copasi/model_replicator/UserManual.md

 **Diffusive connection of explicit ODEs**

+The option to indicate that a variable should be connected by a diffusive interaction is `--d variable` or `--ode-diffusive variable`.
+The `variable` must be defined as an explicit `ode` type in the base model, or this option will generate an error.

 This type of connection allows connecting variables that are explicit ODEs, such as species, global quantities, or compartments of type `ode` (not `fixed`, `assignment`  or `reactions`).
-The "diffusive" interaction is effectively equal to a mass-action transport reaction.
+The "diffusive" interaction is mathematically the same as a mass-action transport reaction.
 If units *i* and *j* are connected then the diffusive interaction adds the following terms to the right-hand side (rhs) of the respective ODEs of these variables:

 | variable   | network type | new term on rhs of ODE          |
 | ---------- |------------- | ------------------------------- |